BEWARE OF PRESUMPTUOUSNESS

-It is so sad that by the way many ministers of God conduct themselves today God is no longer regarded as holy or glorified before all the people.
+Sadly, due to the conduct of some ministers of God today, God is no longer regarded as holy or glorified before all the people.

-Your liberty in Christ must not be considered or taken as a cloak or licence for wantonness or lasciviousness.
+Your liberty in Christ must not be considered or taken as a cloak or license for wantonness or lasciviousness.
 Your service to God must always be with godly fear or reverence.

 Galatians 5:13 – NKJV

 13 For you, brethren, have been called to liberty; only do not use liberty as an opportunity for the flesh, but through love serve one another.

 The Scripture amply admonishes us to serve God with godly fear or reverence.

 25 See that you do not refuse Him who speaks.
 For if they did not escape who refused Him who spoke on earth, much more shall we not escape if we turn away from Him who speaks from heaven,

 26 whose voice then shook the earth; but now He has promised, saying, “Yet once more I shake not only the earth, but also heaven.”

 27 Now this, “Yet once more,” indicates the removal of those things that are being shaken, as of things that are made, that the things which cannot be shaken may remain.